RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 * Please contact Redis team

-After configuring the RDI connection and deploying the write-behind job, the operator can check whether RDI is using the expected authentication mechanism and protocol by running the following SQL query (note, this may require `sysadmin` role):
+After you configure the RDI connection and deploy the write-behind job, run the following SQL query to have the operator check if RDI is using the expected authentication mechanism and protocol. **Note:** This operation may require `sysadmin` role.

 ```sql
 SELECT session_id, auth_scheme FROM sys.dm_exec_connections;
 ```

-The results will indicate which `auth_scheme` is used by each session and may take the following values: `SQL`, `NTLM` and `Kerberos`.
+The results indicate which `auth_scheme` is used by each session and may take values `SQL`, `NTLM`, and `Kerberos`.

 ### Azure Active Directory